alexreardon/raf-stub/readme.md

 ## Stub

 An isolated mock that contains it's own state.
-Each `stub` be independent and have it's own state.
+Each `stub` is independent and have it's own state.

 ### `createStub() => Stub`
 ```js